Collective Proposal Distributions for Nonlinear MCMC samplers: Mean-Field Theory and Fast Implementation: GPU implementation

 \section{GPU implementation}

-Historically, a major bottleneck for the development of collective samplers based on interacting particles has been the computational cost associated to the simulation of $N^2$ pair-wise interactions between particles at every time step.
-To overcome this issue, many methods have been proposed throughout the years: let us cite for instance the Verlet and cell-list methods for short-ranged interactions \cite{SIGURGEIRSSON2001766}, the Fast Multipole Method \cite{ROKHLIN1985187,GREENGARD1987325} for long-ranged interactions or the more recent Random Batch Method introduced by \cite{JIN2020108877}.
+A major bottleneck for the development of collective samplers based on interacting particles is the computational cost associated to the simulation of $N^2$ pair-wise interactions between particles at every time step.
+To overcome this issue, many methods have been proposed throughout the years, often using techniques borrowed from $N$-body simulations or molecular dynamics and developed since the 60's.
+Let us cite for instance the Verlet and cell-list methods for short-ranged interactions \cite{verlet1967computer,hockney2021computer,SIGURGEIRSSON2001766}, the super-particle and fast multipole methods \cite{barnes1986hierarchical,ROKHLIN1985187,GREENGARD1987325} for long-ranged interactions or the more recent Random Batch Method introduced by~\cite{JIN2020108877}.
+In the MCMC literature, such methods have been applied for instance to particle smoothing in \cite{klaas2006fast}.

-Most importantly, the last decade has seen the introduction of massively parallel GPU chips.
-Beyond the training of convolutional neural networks, GPUs can now be used to simulate generic particle systems at ever faster rates.
-The present paper discusses the consequences of this hardware revolution on Monte Carlo sampling.